 Step 4: The Budgeting Blueprint - Create Your Spending Plan #

-A budget isn’t a financial straitjacket.
-Let me say that again—it’s NOT about restriction.
+A budget is not about restrictions.
 It’s a plan for your money that aligns with what you actually care about.

 Most budgets fail because they’re too complex and way too restrictive.
 So let’s start simple.